magento-hackathon/GeneratedCodeReaper/README.md

 - Proxy

 ### Usage
-In the Magento back-end under `Stores > Configuration > Developer > Base Paths for Generated Code Reaper` configure the base paths you want to
+In the Magento back-end under `Stores > Configuration > Developer > Static Files Settings >Base Paths for Generated Code Reaper` configure the base paths you want to

 Examples: